GauravRajSingh-IND/MNIST/README.md

 # Training
 This convolutional layers will have 128 neurons (feature maps) and a 3x3 feature detector.
 In turn, our pooling layers will use max pooling with a 2x2 matrix.
 Convolutional neural networks are almost always proceeded by an artificial neural network.
 In Keras, a Dense layer implements the operation output = activation(dot(input, weight) + bias).
 The input to our artificial neural network must be in one dimension therefore we flatten it beforehand.

+# Model accuracy is 99.66% on 10 epoch